akbartus/360-Depth-in-WebXR/README.md

 2. Three.js example implementation.

 ### Instructions
 A-Frame component can be found in <b>"a-frame-component"</b> folder.
-Usage example of the componet is given below:
+Usage example of the component is given below:
 ```html
 <!DOCTYPE html>
 <html lang="en">